rat-c/custom-network-blocklist/README.md

 ### The Custom Network Blocklist

 My custom network blocklist is designed to provide basic protection against phishing and malware attacks in Europe (de-DE), based on real-life cases that we have encountered in our daily operations as a Security Operations Center (SOC).
+Additionally, some of those are monitored over various platforms and added when threat actors create new ones.

 ## Usage